lucifer911/magnet_install_vps/README.md

 Auto install VPS for Magnet:
 -------------
-This script will install the Magnetd in your VPS
+This script will do:

+- Installs all dependencies
+- Compile or clone the Magnetd depending on the linux version
+- Requests the masternode privkey to create the magnet.conf file automatically
+- Detects your external IP and automatically includes in the magnet.conf file
+- Run magnetd with all correct settings and ready to activate the MN of your cold wallet

 Ubuntu 17.10: